 Your doctor may adjust your dose or temporarily or permanently stop your treatment with dasatinib depending on your response to treatment and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.
 Continue to take dasatinib even if you feel well.
 Do not stop taking dasatinib without talking to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to dasatinib, any other medications, or any of the ingredients in dasatinib tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-You should not become pregnant while you are taking dasatinib.
+- tell your doctor if you are pregnant or plan to become pregnant, or if you plan to father a child.
+You should not become pregnant while you are taking dasatinib and for 30 days after your final dose.
+If you are male, you and your female partner should use effective birth control while you are receiving pemetrexed injection and for 30 days after your final dose.
 Talk to your doctor about birth control methods that will work for you.
-If you become pregnant while taking dasatinib, call your doctor.
+If you or your partner becomes pregnant while taking dasatinib, call your doctor.
 Women who are pregnant should not handle crushed or broken dasatinib tablets.
 Dasatinib may harm the fetus.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking dasatinib.